antzkr/LUKS-FDE-Auto-setup-Script/README.md

 - Mate
 - XFCE

+Consider adding a swapfile on first login, since a swap partition adds increasing complexity for no significant advantage.
+Highly suggested for systems with less than 16GB available RAM.

 # SYSTEM REQUIREMENTS
 Script can only be built from Debian-based linux desktop environments.
 Other linux derivatives such as Arch, Fedora or Slackware are not supported.
 - Only x64 systems are supported (no legacy x32).